isc-projects/stork/.gitlab/issue_templates/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project

----

 **Some initial questions**
 - Are you sure what you would like to do is not possible using some other mechanisms?
 - Stork is in very early stages of development.
 If your request is not simple, it